KarmaKamikaze/Moxfield-Price-Scraper/README.md

 # Moxfield Price Scraper

 This script will continuously scrape the price of a given Moxfield deck until it reaches a certain specified threshold.
 It will set the price of all cards within the deck list to the cheapest market value to ensure that prices are as low as possible.
+Once the threshold is reached, the scraping will cease and a screenshot will be taken and saved.
+If E-mail notifications have been enabled, an e-mail will also be sent to the user, containing the screenshot.
 The script is great if your playgroup likes to play events where a deck must be within a certain price range.
 My playgroup uses it for a custom format that we call _Shitlander_, a €20 budget Commander (EDH) format, where all participants must provide a screenshot of their deck within this price range.

 ## Prerequisites
 The script uses [Python 3.9.13](https://www.python.org/downloads/release/python-3913/) and `Selenium 3.141.0`; the latter can be installed with pip using the following command: